 Ultimately, it is crucial to be attentive to the changes in your body.
 If you notice any change and feel that nothing in your lifestyle or diet is causing it, talk to your doctor right away.

 Is diarrhea a cancer symptom?
-It turns out that it could be, especially when it’s chronic and accompanied by other bowel changes.
+It turns out that it can be, especially when it’s chronic and accompanied by other bowel changes.
 With chronic diarrhea, the rule of thumb is to prevent dehydration and determine its root cause.
 You can achieve the latter by talking to a doctor for proper assessment.

 Learn more about Cancer here.